Matthew Mallam

 City of St. John’s

-Tonya Knopp is a Professional Engineer with 20 years progressive experience in the construction industry.
+Tonya Knopp is a Professional Engineer with over 21 years progressive experience in the construction industry.
 She has worked in both public and private sector with her main areas of expertise in linear and vertical (building) infrastructure projects.
 She is currently the Manager of Facility Engineering with the City of St. John’s.

 Stanley Oliver